ai-phi/ai-phi.github.io/src/content/blog/2023-12-21-session-7-xmas.md

   - Session
   - Xmas
   - Understanding
-description: X-mas Session
+description: X-mas Session and NeurIPS report by Stefan Lattner
 session: true
 ---

 ## About the 7th session (12-21-2023):

-Fortn[AI]ghtly news + NeurIPS updates by our special reporter, Stefan Lattner.
+In this sessionwe had our regular Fortn[AI]ghtly news and NeurIPS updates by our special reporter, Stefan Lattner.